 What’s more, this decade is so recent that many of these artists still have thriving careers today, releasing new music all the time.

-A household name that represents global success, the career of Beyonce Knowles reached its peak in the 2010s decade.
+A household name that represents global success, the career of Beyoncé Knowles reached her peak in the 2010s.
 Her melodic acrobatics and powerful vocals are unmistakable, matched only by her onstage showmanship that sells out arenas worldwide.

-Knowles’ album I Am… Sasha Fierce dropped right at the turn of the decade, introducing an explosive persona that would dominate the next few years of pop music.
+Knowles dropped several chart-topping albums during the decade, introducing fans to an explosive array of hit songs that would dominate the next few years of pop music.

 2. Kanye West